boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 ```

 #### Congrats
-Congraluations 🎉 You have successfully added conditional logic to CloudFormation templates that decides whether or not to create an EIP.
+Congratulations 🎉 You have successfully added conditional logic to CloudFormation templates that decide whether or not to create an EIP.

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorials/ec2/cfn-update.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/tutorials/ec2/edit-native.md %}">Next Step</a>